Sabine Hossenfelder and Steve Mould on Gravitation

 MEMS accelerometers are used wherever there is a need to measure linear motion, either movement, shock or vibration but without a fixed reference.
 They measure the linear acceleration of whatever they are attached to.
 Acceleration is measured in m/s-2, but the convention for accelerometers is in ‘g’, or units of gravity, 1g being 9.81m/s-2.

-I am not an electronics engineer, but I suspect that the way the capicitance is measured is by finding the resonant frequency of an RC or LC filter of some kind, of which the capacitance of the micro-mechanical element is a part.
-In order to measure the acceleration accurately one would presumably require to measure the frequency of the oscillations and perhaps take into account non-linear effects of the meauring currents upon the mechanical element.
+I am not an electronics engineer, but I suspect that the way the capacitance is measured is by finding the resonant frequency of an RC or LC filter of some kind, of which the capacitance of the micro-mechanical element is a part.
+In order to measure the acceleration accurately one would presumably require to measure the frequency of the oscillations and perhaps take into account non-linear effects of the measuring currents upon the mechanical element.
 The measurement of the frequency would then be under an assumption of the time-constant actually being constant.

 The equivalence principle has a long and distinguished history: Equivalence principle.